Dynamics of the leftmost particle in heterogeneous semi-infinite exclusion systems: Finite initial configurations

 As noted in Remark~1.11 of~\cite{MPW25}, $|v_0|/a_1 = \IP [ \tau = \infty]$ is the escape probability of the customer random walk~$\zeta$ (see \S\ref{sec:intro-customer} for definitions), i.e., it is the probability of never reaching~$0$ starting at~$1$.
 Since, when $X(0) \in \bbXB$, $|X_1(t)| = | X_1(t) - X_1(0)|$ is equal to the net inflow of customers to the system by time~$t$, as in~\eqref{eq:queue-leftmost-finite}, and customers enter the system at rate $a_1$,

 i.e., if the customer random walk is transient, then the leftmost particle goes to the left ballistically.
 Note that for~\eqref{eq:ballistic_left} we do \emph{not} need to assume existence of admissible solutions: in that case, the strong law in Proposition~\ref{prop:known-finite} (which follows from Theorem~5.1(ii) of~\cite{MPW25}) says that the $\liminf$ in~\eqref{eq:ballistic_left} is a limit, and the inequality an equality.
 In the more general setting, when no admissible solutions exist, the inequality in~\eqref{eq:ballistic_left} may be strict, when a finite stable subcloud detaches from the main system and goes to $-\infty$ with a speed strictly greater than~$|v_0|$.
+For example, it can be that the customer walk is recurrent (a property determined by $a_k, b_k$ for large $k$ only) so that the right-hand side of~\eqref{eq:ballistic_left} is equal to~$0$, but nevertheless the first few particles separate from the bulk (at a speed determined by $a_k, b_k$ for small $k$ only) and hence the total number of customers in the system diverges.